arwamomen/ChinookMusicDB/README.md

 3) What are the top 5 trending albums in the last year?
 4) What are the top 5 trending songs of the highest-selling composer?

-For each question, a .sql file containing the SQL query to be run in an SQLite environment is provided.
+A single .sql file containing the SQL query to be run in an SQLite environment has been provided for each question, except question 2 as it was answered more deeply with two slightly different queries.

 The returned records have been imported into MS Excel to create visualizations that answer each of the four questions above.
 Those visualizations are provided in the file 'Presentation.pdf'